Army City, Kansas – A Short Lived High Life

 Gaiety Theater in Army City, Kansas, about 1817.

 Enterprising businessmen soon built several buildings, and Army City became a boomtown.
 Offering closer business and recreation facilities than did either Manhattan or Junction City, Army City’s business district was four blocks long and supplied everything the soldiers needed.
-The district contained an arcade with refreshment booths, an auditorium, large theaters including the Orpheum, Hippodrome, and the Gaiety, restaurants, inns, pool halls, barbershops, a bowling alley, and large stores carrying complete lines of merchandise.
-There were also organizations such as the YMCA, YWCA, and a church that held regular Sunday Services.
+The district contained an arcade with refreshment booths, an auditorium, large theaters including the Orpheum, Hippodrome, and the Gaiety, restaurants, inns, pool halls, barbershops, a bowling alley, and large stores carrying complete merchandise lines.
+Organizations such as the YMCA, YWCA, and a church held regular Sunday Services.
 A post office was established on March 29, 1918.

 Camp Funston was the only cantonment with a “city zone” of camp activities.